auth0/rules/rules/disable-resource-owner.md

 - access control
 ---

-## Disable the Resource Owner endpoint.
+## Disable the Resource Owner endpoint

 This rule is used to disable the Resource Owner endpoint (to prevent users from bypassing MFA policies).